 My start to this Top Ride was in the town of Montigny le Bretonneux, an outer lying suburb of Paris like many others surrounded by highways, shopping centres, schools and parks but with two notable exceptions:

-1) It will soon be the center of the French Cycling Federation with their head office and velodrome almost complete (due Jan 2014) and 2) It’s the hometown of my mother-in-law.
+1) It’s the center of the French Cycling Federation with their head office and brand new velodrome almost (opened in Jan 2014) and 2) It’s the hometown of my mother-in-law.